-Once falsework drawings have been reviewed and approved, the Resident Engineer or Project Supervisor should distribute copies to the inspectors.
+Once falsework drawings have been reviewed and approved, the Resident Engineer or Project Supervisor should distribute copies to the Inspectors.
 Inspectors should oversee the falsework construction and inspect the work to eliminate obvious defects and safety hazards.
-Falsework failures and collapses are not common but do happen; proper initial and frequent followup inspections assist in assuring structural stability.
-All inspections, performed by an ADOT Inspector or by the designer, should be documented in the inspectors daily diary.

-Common falsework failure causes include:
+Falsework failures and collapses are not uncommon.
+Common causes include:

-- Inadequate bracing - Lack of attention to falsework details during erection - Using inferior materials compared to what is specified - Shores or vertical members not plumb - Unstable soils under mudsills - Vibration due to construction traffic or concrete placement - Inadequate control of concrete placement, i.e. pouring too fast or loading the structure unevenly - Improper stripping and shore removal
+- inadequate bracing; - lack of attention to falsework details during erection; - using inferior materials compared to what is specified; - shores or vertical members not plumb; - unstable soils under mudsills; - vibration due to construction traffic or concrete placement; - inadequate control of concrete placement (pouring too fast or loading the structure unevenly); and - improper stripping and shore removal.

-Keep these reasons in mind as you observe the contractor erect and remove falsework.
-Even though the contractor will have a Professional Engineer certify the falsework construction, it is still necessary for the inspector to observe the work and ensure the falsework is erected correctly without large amounts of rework.
-The contractor is still ultimately responsible.
+Keep these reasons in mind as you observe the Contractor erect and remove falsework.
+Even though the Contractor will have a Professional Engineer certify the falsework construction, it is still necessary for the Inspector to observe the work and ensure the falsework is erected correctly without large amounts of rework.
+The Contractor is still ultimately responsible.
 Any rework to correct deficiencies or a failure that shuts down the project benefits no one and causes a lot of unnecessary aggravation.

-Additional conditions that should be monitored are as follows:
+Additional conditions that should be monitored are as follows